LordByronJ/CubeExplorer/README.md

-A project to simulate a Rubik's cube along with a visual UI, keyboard controls for turns (todo), and solving capabilities (todo).
+A project to simulate a Rubik's cube along with a visual UI, keyboard controls for turns, and solving capabilities (todo).